-The company's basic goal is to make premium loose-leaf Indian teas available to all tea drinkers, worldwide, to create an awareness of the taste and quality of tea, to uplift tea from a regular beverage to a coveted drink, and to witness a shift from cooking tea to brewing it.
+The company's basic goal is to make premium loose-leaf Indian teas available to all tea drinkers worldwide to create an awareness of the taste and quality of tea, uplift tea from a regular beverage to a coveted drink, and witness a shift from cooking tea to brewing it.

 The brand has valuable experience derived from its family legacy in all areas concerning tea, with five tea estates in Upper Assam, a tea engineering unit to manufacture tea machinery, a state-of-the-art blending and packaging unit in Kolkata, and bulk tea wholesale and retail division for the domestic and export market.